vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/091/01_tvaM_soma.md

 title = "01"

 +++
 The multiple possible meanings of the root(s) √cit and the unclear morphological identity of (prá) cikitaḥ make the interpretation of the first pāda somewhat difficult.
-I follow Thieme’s solution (Plusq.), adopted also by Kü (176-77), that it is underlyingly a medial injunctive to the perfect stem (that is, an unaugmented pluperfect), patterning with pf. cikité, etc. But the underspecification of this posited
+I follow Thieme’s solution (Plusq.), adopted also by Kümmel (176-77), that it is underlyingly a medial injunctive to the perfect stem (that is, an unaugmented pluperfect), patterning with pf. cikité, etc. But the underspecification of this posited

 *cikita caused it to be re-marked with an active ending (like root presents of the type aduha-t).
 It should not be a subjunctive, despite its thematic appearance, because of the zero-grade root syllable, and, pace Witzel Gotō, it should not be a trans./caus.